 We just saw examples on how to use R with numbers to do some calculations.
 More complicated calculations, and computations, are handled with functions many of which are installed as part of base R installation.
-More functions can be added as we'll see later.
+More functions can be added as we'll see later when we add R packages.